Learn more about our course on patellar luxation surgery procedure for Cats & Dogs

 Should I buy a puppy with a luxating patella?

-There are many things to consider when getting a puppy with a luxating patella including:
+There are many things to consider when getting a puppy with a luxating patellar including:

 - The age and grade of luxation